-TABLES C.5 - C.6
+TABLES C.5.1 - C.6.2

-GDP by Expenditure (at current purchasers' value and 2010 constant purchasers' prices) and by Income on annual and quarterly frequencies:
+- GDP by Expenditure (at current market value and 2010 constant market prices) and by Income on annual and quarterly frequencies: - GDP by expenditure based is total final expenditure at market (purchasers') prices (including the free on board (FOB) value of exports of goods and services) less the FOB value of imports of goods and services. - GDP by income based is compensation of employees, plus taxes less subsidies on production and imports, plus gross mixed income and operating surplus

-- GDP by expenditure based is total final expenditure at purchasers' prices (including the f.o.b value of exports of goods and services) less the f.o.b value of imports of goods and services. - ii) GDP by income based is compensation of employees, plus taxes less subsidies on production and imports, plus gross mixed income and operating surplus - Gross Fixed Capital Formation is expenditure on fixed assets (such as building, machinery) either for replacing or adding to the stock of existing fixed assets. - iv) Gross Capital Formation (i.e. Gross Domestic Investment) is the total change in the value of fixed assets plus change in stocks. - v) Private Consumption-Household Final Consumption Household actual final consumption consists of the consumption of goods or services acquired by individual households by expenditures or through social transfers in kind, received from government units or Non-Profit Institutions Serving Households (NPISHs).
-The value of household actual final consumption is given by the sum of the two components: - The value of household expenditures on consumption goods or services including expenditures on non-market goods or services sold at prices that are not economically significant. - b) The value of the expenditures incurred by the NPISH, on Individual consumption goods or services provided households as social transfers in kind. - vi) Government Final Consumption Expenditure consists of expenditure, including imputed expenditure incurred by general government of both individual consumption goods and services and collective consumption services.
-This expenditure may be divided into:
+- iii) Gross Fixed Capital Formation is expenditure on fixed assets (such as building, machinery) either for replacing or adding to the stock of existing fixed assets. - iv) Gross Capital Formation (i.e. Gross Domestic Investment) is the total change in the value of fixed assets plus change in stocks. - v) Private Consumption-Household Final Consumption Household actual final consumption consists of the consumption of goods or services acquired by individual households by expenditures or through social transfers in kind, received from government units or Non-Profit Institutions Serving Households (NPISHs).
+The value of household actual final consumption is given by the sum of the two components: - a) The value of household expenditures on consumption of goods or services including expenditures on non-market goods or services sold at prices that are not economically significant. - b) The value of the expenditures incurred by the NPISH, on Individual consumption of goods or services provided by households as social transfers in kind. - vi) Government Final Consumption Expenditure consists of expenditure, including imputed expenditure incurred by general government of both individual consumption of goods and services and collective consumption of services.
+This expenditure may be divided into: - a) Government expenditure on individual consumable goods and service - b) Government expenditure on collection consumption - vii) Gross Consumption Expenditure is equal to Private Consumption Expenditure plus Government Consumption Expenditure

-- a) Government expenditure on individual consumable goods and service - b) Government expenditure on collection consumption - vii) Gross Consumption Expenditure is equal to Private Consumption Expenditure plus Government Consumption Expenditure - viii) Gross National Savings show the amount of domestic and foreign investment financed from domestic output, comprising public and private savings.
-It is gross domestic investment plus the net exports of goods and non-factor services. - ix) GDP 2010 Basic Prices is the GDP at 2010 Producers Price less taxes on expenditure plus subsidies. - x) GDP at Current Basic Prices is the GDP at Producers Price less taxes on expenditure plus subsidies.
+- viii) Gross National Savings show the amount of domestic and foreign investment financed from domestic output, comprising public and private savings.
+It is gross domestic investment plus the net exports of goods and non-factor services. - ix) GDP at 2010 Basic Prices is the GDP at 2010 Producers Price less taxes on expenditure plus subsidies. - GDP at Current Basic Prices is the GDP at Producers Price less taxes on expenditure plus subsidies.

-Other real sector indicator tables include index of industrial production, real sector indices, Nigeria's Bonny Light crude petroleum price and indices of average world prices of Nigeria's major agricultural export commodities (Tables C.7 - C.10).
+Other real sector indicator tables include index of industrial production, real sector indices, Nigeria's Bonny Light crude petroleum price and indices of average world prices of Nigeria's major agricultural export commodities (Tables C.7 - C.11).